cpstarforce/BotResponses/README.md

 - The name or extension of a file must not be changed.
 - Each work response must contain the `{{amount}}` variable.
 - A work response should not be longer than 300 characters.
+- Each response folder contains a `.min` subfolder.
+In this directory, minified files are kept for machine reading.
+This should be in sync with the uminified (normal) files.

 ## List of variables